-In an un-heated exhibition room at the Centre for Alternative Technology many years ago, there was one of those good-for-your-posture kneeling chairs.
+In a cold un-heated exhibition room at the Centre for Alternative Technology many years ago, there was one of those good-for-your-posture kneeling chairs.
 Surrounding this chair was a curved hardboard sheet covered with Aluminium foil.
 You were invited to sit, surrounded by a shiny foil surface.
 The effect was quite dramatic, you could instantly feel the warmth reflected back from your body.

 This chimed well with claims from various underfloor heating manufacturers that for the same level of comfort, you can have a slightly lower air temperature.
 This is due to the radiation emitted from the floor